wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 An alteration of the familiar captcha that requires the user to enter the name of a famous historical figure.

-**Captcha Computica**
+**Captcha Acronymica**
- - An instantiation of a captcha that requires the user to enter the words represented by a common computer acronym.
+ - An instantiation of a captcha that requires the user to enter the words represented by a common acronym.

 **Captcha Musica**